Major US Newspapers list, Newspaper Front Pages, Newspapers & News portals: NY Times, CNN, NY Post,... Largest US newspapers by circulation.

-The New York Post is a US daily newspaper published primarily in the New York area.
-It is one of the oldest newspapers on the planet and well known in the United States as well as around the world.
+The New York Post is a daily US paper published primarily in the NY area.
+It's one of the oldest newspapers on the planet and well known in the United States as well as around the world.
 It was founded in 1801 by Alexander Hamilton.
-The modern version of the newspaper is currently distributed in tabloid format.
+The modern version is currently distributed in tabloid format.

-USA Today is a US daily newspaper owned by the Gannett Company.
+USA Today is a daily US newspaper owned by the Gannett Company.
 It was founded by Allen Neuharth in September, 1982.
-The newspaper has the largest circulation across the country (more than two million copies per week), along with two other well-known newspapers: “The Wall Street Journal” and “The New York Times”.
+The newspaper has the largest circulation across the country (more than two million copies per week), along with two other well-known newspapers: “The Wall Str.
+Journal” and “The New York Times”.
 Its head office is in Virginia, United States.

 In 2010, the Denver Post was transferred to hedge fund Alden Global Capital.
 In April 2018, the group "Together for Colorado Springs" prepared to buy the Post saying that Denver needs an owner who helps, understands and supports its team journal.

-Anchorage Daily News is a daily newspaper distributed by Binkley Co. which is headquartered in Anchorage, Alaska.
-It’s the most popular website and newspaper in the state of Alaska.
+This is a daily US newspaper distributed by Binkley Co. which is headquartered in Anchorage, Alaska.
+It’s the most popular website and US newspaper in the state of Alaska.

-The Wall Street Journal is an international daily English-language economics newspaper based in New York, United States.
-The newspaper is distributed in the standard format six days a week and has won 39 Pulitzer Prizes!
+An international daily English-language economics newspaper based in NY, United States.
+This US newspaper is distributed in the standard format six days a week and has won 39 Pulitzer Prizes!

-It is the largest newspaper in the United States by circulation and is owned by News Corporation which owns over 100 printed publications worldwide.
+It's the largest paper in the United States by circulation and is owned by News Corporation which owns over 100 printed publications worldwide.
 It also has FOX network and 20th Century Fox.

-The Washington Post, or just Post, is the daily newspaper with the largest circulation in Washington, DC since December 1877, the date of its origin.
+The Washington Post, or just Post, is the daily US newspaper with the largest circulation in Washington, DC since December 1877, the date of its origin.
 It adopts the standard format and focuses particularly on national policy.
-It is distributed to the Districts of Columbia, Maryland and also Virginia.
+It's distributed to the Districts of Columbia, Maryland and also Virginia.

-The newspaper is linked to the Watergate scandal as it contributed heavily to the withdrawal of President Richard Nixon at the time.
+The company is linked to the Watergate scandal as it contributed heavily to the withdrawal of President Richard Nixon at the time.

 The current owner is the well known owner of Amazon: Jeff Bezos.

-The Star Tribune (also known as the Star Trib or the Strib) is the most popular newspaper in the state of Minnesota.
-It is distributed every day in Minneapolis/Saint Paul area.
+The Star Tribune (also known as the Star Trib or the Strib) is the most popular US newspaper in the state of Minnesota.
+It's distributed every day in Minneapolis/Saint Paul area.
 Its main rival is Pioneer Press of Saint Paul.

-Newsday is an American daily newspaper for the entire New York metropolitan area but with more presence in Nassau and Suffolk on Long Island.
-Its headquarters are in Melville, New York.
-The newspaper has already won 19 Pulitzer Prizes, being a finalist in many others.
+Newsday is an American daily US newspaper for the entire NY metropolitan area but with more presence in Nassau and Suffolk on Long Island.
+Its headquarters are in Melville, NY it has already won 19 Pulitzer Prizes, being a finalist in many others.

-The Philadelphia Inquirer is a daily newspaper published in Philadelphia, Pennsylvania.
+The Philadelphia Inquirer is a daily US newspaper published in Philadelphia, Pennsylvania.